 I pursue interaction and perception from my role as observer, occupied by the unremarkable and the relationships that exist within our everyday exchanges.
 My interests lie in what painter and writer Mira Schor has identified as “modest painting,” what she describes as “the small, unimportant, the anonymous, the private and personal.”
-Reflecting direct encounters with objects in my environment, I draw from still life, portraiture, and landscape, the pillars of perceptual painting.
+Reflecting direct encounters with objects in my environment, I work with still life, portraiture, and landscape, the pillars of perceptual painting.
 Drawing from the quotidian and familiar, I navigate the space between seeing and describing, interpretation and invention.

-My current studio practice involves two ongoing bodies of work, intimate paintings of verdant landscapes and sparse interiors, and still life paintings of houseplants arranged in my studio.
+My current studio practice involves two ongoing bodies of work, intimate paintings of verdant landscapes and sparse interiors, and still life paintings of houseplants and flowers arranged in my studio.
 The landscapes are made en plein air, both anachronistic and romantic in our contemporary time.
 In this work, I grapple with the problem of squaring my occupation with the mundane against the heroic landscape, seeking to strike a balance between humble interiors and complex spectacular terrains.
 Working this way feels deeply connected to the act of painting, experiential in the purest of terms, and I find the challenge of chasing the light and the pressing need to respond to a shifting situation to be invigorating.
 I have aimed to hold onto that energy and bring that sense of urgency to inform my ongoing work in the studio.